Telex

 Quote:

-ingredients but this is wrong - just as
+of ingredients but this is wrong - just as water

-and hydrogen atoms.
-Like water, MDMA is a compound, not a mixture.
-So, although
+of oxygen and hydrogen atoms.
+Like water, MDMA is a compound, not a

 Nicholas Saunders

-the noise.
-Later he explained that the walking meditation he taught involved
+he explained that the walking meditation he taught involved being

 intentions,